gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `code-quality` plugin replaced by `checkstyle` and `codenarc`.

+### Changes to Groovy and Scala plugins

+- The Groovy plugin no longer defines the `groovy` configuration.
+- The Groovy plugin no longer defines the `scalaTools` configuration.

 ### Removed deprecated command line options

 - `--cache` and `-C` replaced with `--refresh-dependencies`, `--recompile-scripts` or `--rerun-tasks`.